Can Delivery Confirmation Help Prevent or Dispute Chargebacks?

 This information is a crucial asset to help prevent or challenge chargebacks.
 Thus, you need to understand the different types to guarantee maximum benefit.

 Delivery tracking is typically built into the overall fees of major shipping carriers.
 If a label is scanned in at the drop-off point, the information goes in the system and the shipment can be tracked, from pickup to delivery.
-Again, however, you get no guarantee that the order ended up in the purchaser’s hands.
+You and the customer can both follow the shipment’s progress using the tracking number provided.
+The ability to track their order may reassure purchasers that the shipment is on its way, forestalling a call to the bank.

 The other downside to tracking is that fraudsters can do it, too.
 In fact, criminals might even use the information to retrieve a delivered package when the cardholder isn’t home.